rakunlabs/chore/docs/info/intro.md

 ### IF

-If case want a statement and input value defined as `data` object.
+If case want a statement and input value defined as `data` value.

+`data` is a special name to represent input value.
+It can be any type what you give.

 #### INPUT